 - Collection Group.
 Specifies the collector group to which the device belongs.
 Collector Groups are defined in the Collector Group Management page (System > Settings > Collector Groups) and specify a primary Data Collector and an optional failover collector.
 A Data Collector server is the appliance that gathers data from the device.
 For All-In-One Appliances, this field displays only the built-in Collector Group (and any virtual Collector Groups). - Collection State.
 Specifies the current condition of data collection for the device.
-Collection state can be one of the following: - Active.
+Collection state can be one of the following: - ° Active.
 SL1 is collecting data from the device. - Unavailable.
-SL1 cannot connect to the device, and will not collect data from the device until the device becomes available. - User-Disabled.
+SL1 cannot connect to the device, and will not collect data from the device until the device becomes available.
+A physical device falls back to executing the availability ping every five minutes, unless you have critical ping enabled.
+Component devices get their availability calculated by the component discovery Dynamic Application of the parent device. - User-Disabled.
 SL1 is not currently collecting data from the device because the user has disabled collection. - System-Disabled.
 SL1 is not currently collecting data from the device because the system has disabled collection. - Maintenance.
 SL1 is not currently collecting data from the device because it is currently in scheduled maintenance mode. - User-Initiated-Maintenance.
-SL1 is not currently collecting data from the device because it has manually been put into maintenance mode by a user.
+SL1 is not currently collecting data from the device because it has manually been put into maintenance mode by a user. - ° Component Vanished.

-• Component Vanished.
 The component device has vanished, i.e. is not currently being reported by its root device.
 SL1 cannot collect data from the device at this time.